Active Venus volcanoes make super hot planet even more unwelcoming

-We've known for some time now that our neighbor Venus is hell off-Earth, but new research suggests it's even worse than we thought.
+We've known for some time now our neighbor Venus is hell off-Earth, but now research suggests it's even worse than we thought.

 In addition to its toxic atmosphere and lead-melting (literally) temperatures, the second planet from the sun looks to be home to at least a few dozen active volcanoes belching up brimstone to add to the ambience.